NethServer/dev/handbook/pull_requests.md

 In NethServer, each repository is associated with one or more container images: changes to the code produce new releases of modules.
-In NethtSecurity, most of the work is done on the main repository: changes to the code produce new packages or a new image.
+In NethSecurity, most of the work is done on the main repository: changes to the code produce new packages or a new image.

 ## Pull requests